SEN/ASN Support

 Ofsted Maths Research Review, 2021

-“Maths anxiety is not inherent — it results from failure to acquire knowledge.”
+“Maths anxiety is not inherent.
+It results from failure to acquire knowledge.”

 Big Maths is designed to address this directly.
 “It’s Nothing New” ensures every new concept is framed as an extension of prior knowledge.
 No leaps.
 No surprises.
 Every step is pre-requisite-checked before teaching begins.